+Methods of Analysis

-Item 8: Methods of Analysis, Investment Strategies and Risk of Loss a) Discretionary Mandates For our discretionary clients, we generally focus on allocating investments among various asset classes, following a top-down investment approach, with the asset allocation decision being the biggest source of alpha.
+For our discretionary clients, we generally focus on allocating investments among various asset classes, following a top-down investment approach, with the asset allocation decision being the biggest source of alpha.
 We seek international diversification in an effort to enhance portfolio return while trying to diversify risks.
 Our securities analysis methods include, but are not limited to, fundamental, quantitative and technical research.
 We will also use hedging strategies to alter the equity and/or currency exposure of discretionary mandate portfolios to try to protect the clients' assets against market events likely to have a negative impact on performance.
-Our clients' discretionary managed portfolios include various instruments including, but not limited to, equity securities, corporate debt securities, commercial papers, certificates of deposit, municipal and governmental securities, mutual and exchangetraded fund shares, precious metals, derivatives and alternative investments such as funds of hedge funds.
+Our clients' discretionary managed portfolios include various instruments including, but not limited to, equity securities, corporate debt securities, commercial papers, certificates of deposit, municipal and governmental securities, mutual and exchange traded fund shares, precious metals, derivatives and alternative investments such as funds of hedge funds.